 OUR LATEST LIMITED RELEASE WINE KIT NEWS

 2018 PASSPORT SERIES™ LIMITED EDITIONS – This is your ticket to a new world of wine.
 Tour different terroir, explore the exotic, and uncover the unique.

-Every year Passport Series™ takes us to new countries – from highly touted up-and-coming regions to age-old vineyards with long histories of excellence – it is an adventure through some of the most prominent and well respected wine growing regions around the world.
+Every year Passport Series™ takes us to new countries – from highly touted up-and-coming regions to age-old vineyards with long histories of excellence.
+This is an adventure through some of the most prominent and well respected wine growing regions around the world.
 From classic varietals to charismatic blends, this limited release wine series celebrates the unique, thrives on exploration, and insists on excellence.

 Available for just a short time and by reservation only, the exclusive Passport Series™ takes you on a new, exhilarating journey every year, making this collection a highly sought-after one of a kind wine experience.
 Every wine is an adventure – where will Passport take you?

 18L Premium Wine Kits • Individual Release Dates Below